aakashkandasamy/Thematic_Semantic_Analyzer_NTU/README.md

 # Thematic Analysis Tool

 A comprehensive tool for qualitative research that helps analyze text data using Braun & Clarke's Reflexive Thematic Analysis framework.
-This tool processes PDF documents, performs thematic analysis using a local LLM, and learns from human feedback to continuously improve its analysis capabilities.
+This tool processes PDF documents, performs thematic analysis using Google's Gemini API, and learns from human feedback to continuously improve its analysis capabilities.

 ## 🚀 Project Overview